 Pop Fly Communication

 Outfielder plays a ball off an outfield wall (or any vertical surface for younger teams).
-Coach tosses the ball off the wall at varying angles; outfielder reads the carom, fields it, and throws back.
+The coach tosses the ball off the wall at varying angles; the outfielder reads the carom, fields it, and throws back.
 Builds the read that turns a wall ball into a single instead of a triple.
 A 14U-and-up drill at fields with a real wall; younger teams can run the same pattern off a fence.

 Throwing and Catching Drills